 “How Design Documents Can Prevent or Cause Construction Claims in Hawaii,” Ogomori, Yoshimoto, and Morgan; Lorman Education Services, 2006.

 Maria A. Carmichael, Esq.

-Maria’s diverse legal background includes workers’ compensation insurance defense, family law, personal injury, employment law, criminal defense, medical malpractice, trust and estates, commercial litigation and construction litigation.
+Maria’s diverse legal background includes workers' compensation insurance defense, family law, personal injury, employment law, criminal defense, medical malpractice, trust and estates, and commercial and construction litigation.
 She has represented clients at all levels of Hawaii state court, before numerous state agencies, federal district court, and in mediation and arbitration proceedings.
-After graduating from law school, Maria spent a year clerking for Chief Judge Nakamura of the Hawai`i State Intermediate Court of Appeals, earning invaluable experience in a wide variety of appellate cases.

 Maria’s recent case successes include two recent agency appeal cases involving how assets held in trust relate to Medicaid eligibility.
 In two separate, lengthy appellate oral arguments, Maria successfully argued against the State of Hawaii that home properties properly placed in irrevocable trusts are not countable assets for the purpose of Medicaid eligibility, resulting in the preservation of home properties and Medicaid long-term benefits for both clients.